arestrom/iFormBook/README.md

 # iFormBook
-Manual for building mobile forms for spawning ground surveys
+First attempt at a manual for building mobile forms for spawning ground surveys.